lastcoolnameleft/architecture-assessment/resiliency-availability.md

 # Resiliency and High Availability

 * What is your service's SLA?  (e.g. QPS, Latency, Availability)
   * How do you know if they've been met?
+* What is your service's Recovery Point Objective (RPO)?
+* What is your service's Recovery Time Objective (RTO)?

 ## BC/DR